lukavr05/final-year-project/documents/main.typ

     print(f"\nDataset written to {OUTPUT_FILE}")
 ```

-We now have a very useful and efficient command-line tool that generates a datset with the features we have gathered so far and the labels, ready for a machine learning model.
+We now have a very useful and efficient command-line tool that generates a datset with the features we have gathered so far and the labels, ready to be parsed into a machine learning model.

 == Creating a Model